ranandraj/powerbi/datasets/DAX_Formulas/README.md

 ## Purpose

-This lab is designed around the 12 DAX functions covered in the ZoomCharts article **“12 Essential Power BI DAX Formulas Every Report Creator Should Master”** published July 31, 2025.
+This lab is designed around the 12 DAX functions

 The article covers: